Ricardosgeral/relier/README.md

 **Additional notes:**

-- If the user changes the parameters in the interactive way, [*inputs.ini*](https://github.com/Ricardosgeral/LerAS/blob/master/inputs.ini) will be updated to comply with those selections, once the server begins to record data (green start button is pressed).
+- If the user changes the parameters in the interactive way, [*inputs.ini*](https://github.com/Ricardosgeral/LerAS/blob/master/inputs.ini) will be updated, once the server begins to record data (green start button is pressed).
+So, those selections are kept and may be reused in the next test.
-- Note that the parameters in the file will not appear always in the same order!
+- Note that the parameters in the *ini* file will not appear always in the same order!
-However, they always appear in there respective sections.
+However, they will always appear in there respective sections.
 That is, for example, the parameter *interval* will always appear in section [settings].

 ## Data collection
 The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.